Helmholtz equation

+In optics, the Helmholtz equation is the wave equation for the electric field.

+The equation is named after Hermann von Helmholtz, who studied it in 1860.

 Motivation and uses

 The Helmholtz equation often arises in the study of physical problems involving partial differential equations (PDEs) in both space and time.
 The Helmholtz equation, which represents a time-independent form of the wave equation, results from applying the technique of separation of variables to reduce the complexity of the analysis.